 At A Glance

-VR supports caregivers through improved empathy, communication, and reduced perceived burden, while emerging evidence also shows its ability to provide meaningful respite time and emotional relief during caregiving cycles in dementia care.
+VR supports caregivers through improved empathy, communication, and reduced perceived burden, while emerging evidence also demonstrates its role in providing meaningful respite and emotional relief during caregiving cycles in dementia and long-term care contexts.

 Key Research Findings

-High caregiver satisfaction and strong willingness to recommend VR in at-home care settings
+High caregiver satisfaction and strong willingness to recommend VR in home care settings

-In a preliminary at-home caregiver–dementia dyad study, 89% of caregivers reported they were very likely to recommend VR therapy to other caregivers, indicating strong acceptability and perceived value (Malik et al., 2025).
+In at-home caregiver–dementia dyad studies, 89% of caregivers reported they were very likely to recommend VR therapy to other caregivers, indicating strong acceptability and perceived value (Malik et al., 2025, caregiver–dyad VR study).

-VR reduces perceived caregiver burden and improves wellbeing
+VR reduces perceived caregiver burden and improves emotional wellbeing

-Caregivers reported emotional relief and reduced burden when VR was incorporated into care routines (Malik et al., 2025).
+Caregivers reported emotional relief, reduced stress, and decreased perceived burden when VR was integrated into home care routines and shared sessions (Malik et al., 2025, caregiver–dyad VR study).

 VR supports staff emotional ease in high-stress care environments

-Recreational therapists reported VR sessions as easier to deliver than managing behavioural escalation without intervention (Appel et al., 2022).
+Care staff and recreational therapists reported VR sessions as easier to deliver than managing behavioural escalation without intervention, highlighting perceived reductions in caregiver strain during care delivery (Appel et al., 2022, long-term care veteran study).

 Shared VR experiences enhance caregiver empathy and understanding